sujit1817/Sept2021/ADS_ass1_README.md

 Tail Recursion.
 Head Recursion.

 1)Direct Recursion
 In the direct recursion, only one function is called by itself.

 2)Indirect Recursion
 In indirect recursion more than one function are called by the other function.

 3)Tail Recursion
+A recursive function is tail recursive when a recursive call is the last thing executed by the function.

 4)Head Recursion
+If a recursive function calling itself and that recursive call is the first statement in the function then it's known as Head Recursion

 9) Explain the data structures used to perform recursion?